-Dental implant supported dentures should be brushed regularly just like natural teeth.
-Oral hygiene for patients with removable dentures is a little different.
-You’ll need to at least rinse your mouth and the denture with water before placing them each day.
+Cleaning your new smile will be a relatively easy task.
+You’ll need to at least rinse your mouth and the denture with water before placing them in each day.
 You also need to brush your denture at least once daily.
 Specially crafted denture toothbrushes are available to protect the dentures from wear and make brushing easier.
 You should also choose a minimally abrasive toothpaste to protect your denture.
 Always store your denture in water or cleaning solution when not in use to avoid drying out the prosthetic, and use cold water not warm or hot water as this can change the shape of the of the base material.

 Whether you already wear a denture and have broken or damaged it or you’ve lost numerous teeth due to facial trauma, your situation is an emergency.
 Don’t wait for your next checkup or regular business hours to call us.
 Contact our team for an emergency dentistry appointment right away.
 We can typically see you on the same day as your initial phone call.
 Our goals will be to relieve any pain you’re experiencing, and provide a fast, effective dental restoration plan that will put the smile back on your face.